-As explained in the book Rethinking Enterprise Software Risk, SAP consulting partners go through the motions of looking into other software vendors (which they also bill the client for), but always tilt the playing field in favor of SAP or Oracle.
-Therefore SAP consulting companies lie to their clients when they propose that the software selection will be open and fair.
+As explained in the book Rethinking Enterprise Software Risk, SAP consulting partners go through the motions of looking into other software vendors (which they also bill the client for) but always tilt the playing field in favor of SAP or Oracle.
+Therefore SAP consulting companies lie to their clients when they propose that the software selection be open and fair.

 Serving as Message Repeaters